Website Link Checker to Fix Broken Links [2023]

 If the broken link is no longer relevant or cannot be fixed, it is best to remove it.
 This will prevent visitors from encountering an error page and improve your site’s user experience.

-Use Custom 404 Error Pages
+Use Custom Pages for Handling Broken Links

 Best Practices for Link Checking